yiisoft/yii2/docs/guide/error.md

 - `$message`: the error message
 - `$exception`: the exception being handled

-The `$exception` object will have the same properties outlined above.
+The `$exception` object will have the same properties as outlined above.